 Five years ago, while I was at a funeral witnessing sombre faces exchanging kind words about my grand-aunt who had passed away, I couldn’t help but think about her life.
 She lived a prosperous life with her children, grand and great-grandchildren and was blessed with life’s many gifts.
-I didn’t feel bad for her but could only marvel at the kind of lifespan she had.
+I wasn’t mourning but I sure marvelled at the kind of lifespan she had.
 She was 97.

 Right then my brother walks up and makes himself comfortable beside me, whispering into my ears.
 “Listen to me.
 When I die, promise me this is not the kind of memorial you’ll give me.
 Make sure when the funeral is over, you’ll have stand-up comedians come over and have a show because that’s exactly how I’d like people to remember my life.”